 We want to help.
 If you have a complaint, please call us toll-free at 1-800-659-5764 to tell us about your problem.
 A Texas Children's Health Plan Member Services Advocate can help you file a complaint.
-Just call 1-800-659-5764.
 Most of the time, we can help you right away or at the most within a few days.